CSIRO Parkes Observatory, 585 Telescope Road, Parkes NSW

 Summary Statement of Significance

-The Parkes Observatory is a radio astronomy observatory located in Parkes, NSW.
+The Parkes Observatory is a radio astronomy observatory located on Wiradjuri Country near Parkes, NSW.
 The Observatory is centred on the site's 64-metre radio astronomy telescope, constructed by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and opened in 1961.
 Parkes Observatory is nationally significant in the course of Australian cultural history for its importance to the history of Australian astronomy, and for its association with the Apollo 11 moon landing.

 Astronomy is significant in Australia's cultural history for the way it has helped shape Australians' understanding of the world around them, with the night sky a source of both practical and philosophical information about the universe.
 As people have studied the sky over history, the boundaries of the universe we live in have expanded, leading to philosophical questions about our position within an environment on such a large scale.
 Similarly, discoveries such as explaining the age of the universe have expanded our ability to look millions of years into the past and help shape our understanding of the future.
 As such, Australians and humanity as a whole have a sense of their place in space and time which shapes cultural processes, for example challenging religious understandings of the universe or the importance we place on maintaining a liveable environment on Earth.